piter324/YTti/README.md

 ### 0.3
 - Fixed a bug with incorrect track duration in iTunes.
 Had to remove XING header though in ffmpeg.
 ### 0.4
-- Changed the last step of the process from opening file and letting the OS decide which app to use to opening the converted *.mp3 file in iTunes directly using a shortcut to it placed in the program root folder.
+- A converted *.mp3 file is opened in iTunes directly using a shortcut in the program root folder.
 That way iTunes doesn't have to be a default *.mp3 player.